 My name is Victoria but everyone calls me Tori.
-Like most twenty-somethings, I’m a blend of narcissism, insecurity, and optimism.
+Like most thirty-somethings, I’m a blend of narcissism, insecurity, and optimism.
 My whole life I’ve wanted to be a writer but I’ve never really known where to start.
-In 2011, I jumped back into school, majoring in Creative Writing, and it’s opened a gateway of opportunities for me.
+In 2011, I jumped back into school, majoring in Creative Writing, and it opened a gateway of opportunities for me.
 Despite this, the creative process has never come easily for me.
 You see, I love to write but I struggle with inspiration.

 The majority of my free time is spent reading, in which I am constantly in awe of the ability of all of these people to create such incredible stories.
 Five to seven hundred pages of characters, plots, and subplots that they somehow all managed to tie together; how do they DO that?

-I’m twenty-eight years old and clinging to a dream: I want to publish a novel and I want to change the world with my words.
+I’m thirty-three years old and clinging to a dream: I want to publish a novel and I want to change the world with my words.
 Small aspirations, right?
 Certainly not too much to ask of myself at this point in my life.
 Now I just have to think of something to write.

 “Tori, honey, you need to start by writing something you know.
 Something that’s a part of you.
 Something that you consider yourself an expert on.
 Do you have anything like that?”